arl/fastlfu/README.md

 # fastLFU implementation

+:warning: `fastlfu` is under active developement, its API is not stable, you should not use in production as long as there's this message :exclamation:

 This is a Go 1.18 implementation of the **fastLFU** (Least Frequently Used) cache eviction scheme, described in a 2021 [paper](https://arxiv.org/pdf/2110.11602v1.pdf) by Dhruv Matani, Ketan Shah and Anirban Mitra called _An O(1) algorithm for implementing the LFU cache eviction scheme_.